ualib/agda-algebras/index.markdown

 </pre>

-## The formalization of Brkhoff's Theorem
+## The formalization of Birkhoff's Theorem

 The [Demos.HSP][] module presents a fairly self-contained formal proof of Birkhoff's HSP Theorem in a single module.